← Lab

 The source's headline came from a stack of defects, each of which this spec removed:

-NULL — cut at Stage 1, counts toward the swing pillar's C1 (cross-asset rotation) family (owner-assigned), reinforcing S031's finding: liquid-ETF rotation buys drawdown, not diversification, and loses to passive.
+FAILED — cut at Stage 1, counts toward the swing pillar's C1 (cross-asset rotation) family (owner-assigned), reinforcing S031's finding: liquid-ETF rotation buys drawdown, not diversification, and loses to passive.
 A famous, heavily-marketed edge, failed transparently on honest gates — and a clean demonstration that the methodology corrections (survivorship, friction, PIT universe, significance) are the whole difference between the source's "success" and reality.
 No variant is queued; a cash/absolute-momentum overlay would change the object (a new S-NNN), and the bar is high given the base strategy loses to SPY across every lookback.

 What we tested — the recipe